Ahmedhossamdev/Ahmedhossamdev/README.md

 💻 I'm a Software Engineer who enjoys building backend systems and learning how things work under the hood.

-🚍 These days I'm working full-time at OneBusAway, building open source software for public transit.
+🚍 I'm currently working full-time at OneBusAway, building open source software for public transit.

-🤓 I'm mainly interested in backend engineering, distributed systems, databases, database internals, and everything related to building scalable systems.
-Recently I've also been spending a lot of time learning about public transportation systems and routing algorithms.
+🤓 I'm mainly interested in backend engineering, distributed systems, databases, database internals, and public transportation systems.
+Recently I've been spending a lot of time learning about routing algorithms and transit infrastructure.

+🌍 I love open source.
+I was a Google Summer of Code Contributor in 2024 and I'm mentoring GSoC students in 2026.

 🌱 I like exploring new technologies and languages, especially Go, Node.js, and Ruby.